 Melt a bit of vegan margarine in your pre-heated medium-hot skillet and fry each slice of bread until lightly golden brown on each side.
 I also like using coconut oil for cooking French toast, as the aroma is simply heavenly.

-Serve your homemade vegan French toast topped off with a bit of maple syrup or a delicious blueberry sauce or simple a bit of vegan butter and fruit slices - whatever you'd like!
+Serve your homemade vegan French toast topped off with a bit of maple syrup or a delicious blueberry sauce or simply a bit of vegan butter and fruit slices - whatever you'd like!
 And, as always, enjoy your wonderful homemade vegan French toast!

 Recipe note: All of the ingredients in this recipe are gluten-free, except for the bread, of course.
 But you can prepare it just fine for your gluten-free friends if you use a gluten-free bread.
 Enjoy!